Travel doesn’t have to be expensive!

 A bed in a dorm room runs for about $10-$15 a night.
 For food, you can easily get a meal for $4, and groceries are inexpensive.

 Sarajevo is the capital of Bosnia, and it’s incredibly rich in history and culture.
+There's a fantastic walking tour that you can do too!

 The massive Kravice Waterfalls are absolutely stunning, and a great place for outdoor recreation.